cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log.md

 logger.CtxDebugf(ctx,"the msg is:%s","this is a debug log")
 ```

-For other functions such as Debugf, CtxDebugf, etc., see[hertz-contrib/logger/zap](https://github.com/hertz-contrib/logger/tree/main/zap)
+For other functions such as Debugf, CtxDebugf, etc., see [hertz-contrib/logger/zap](https://github.com/hertz-contrib/logger/tree/main/zap)

 #### SetLevel
 Set a level for Logger's level

-Note: The set level must be the level mentioned above, such as: hlog.LevelTrace; hlog.LevelDebug, etc. You cannot customize the level, otherwise the Logger level will be assigned zap.WarnLevel
+Note: The set level must be the level mentioned above, such as hlog.LevelTrace, hlog.LevelDebug, etc. You cannot customize the level, otherwise the Logger level will be assigned zap.WarnLevel

 Function Signature:
 ```go